Braden Smith (basketball): Sophomore season

 Smith returned as the starting Point Guard in his sophomore season.
 On March 5, in a win against Illinois, Smith broke the Purdue single season assist record with his 208th assist.
 The previous record, set by Bruce Parkinson, had stood since 1975.
-On March 12, Smith was named First Team All-Big Ten.
+Purdue clinched a second consecutive Big Ten regular season Championship with a March 2 victory over Michigan State as Smith contributed 23 points and 9 rebounds.
+On March 12, Smith was named first-team All-Big Ten.
 By the end of the season Braden Smith led the nation in total assists and was named an Honorable Mention All-American.
 In the Sweet Sixteen vs Gonzaga, Braden Smith had 14 points and 15 assists in Purdue's victory.
-Smith's 15 assists were the most by one player in a tournament game in Purdue history as well as in Big Ten history.
-In the National Championship, Smith broke the Big Ten single season assist record with his 292nd assist narrowly passing the previous record holder, Cassius Winston, by one assist.
+Smith's 15 assists were the most by one player in a tournament game in Purdue history as well as in Big Ten history (tied with Mike Smith).
+In the National Championship game, Smith broke the Big Ten single season assist record with his 292nd assist narrowly passing the previous record holder, Cassius Winston, by one assist.